kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 print(c)
 ```

-and the console output the location to execute operations.
+and the console output the location to execute operations:

 ```
 Executing op MatMul in device /job:localhost/replica:0/task:0/device:GPU:0